Multipocket® Dust Filter

 Panel filters are without a doubt a convenient design choice.
 They are made up of folds, like an accordion, and therefore have a small volume.
 This means that this type of filter doesn’t take up much space, however they are usually made in paper and therefore are very sensitive to contact with water.
 For this reason, they cannot be washed.

-Furthermore, the filters panels have tight folds, this results in a larger filtering area being achieved with the space available, however these acute angles create restricted areas which trap dust so tightly that it is difficult to remove, and therefore leads to filter clogging.
-This means that filtering efficiency decreases during operation, up to the point that the filter can no longer be used and must be replaced.
+The panels have tight folds with acute angles, which achieves a large filtering area while taking up little space.
+However, the more acute that these angles are the easier it is that dust becomes trapped which is then difficult to remove.
+This means that filtering efficiency decreases rapidly during operation, up to the point that the filter can no longer be used and must be replaced.

 It’s a similar argument for cylindrical filters, or cartridge filters, as they have comparable strengths and weaknesses to panel filters.
 However, these filters are even more difficult to clean due to their structure.
 In a cartridge filter, the filtering panels are folded like an accordion and arranged vertically in a circular shape around a cylindrical cavity.
 This formation reduces the ability of the filter to discharge captured dust after operation.
-The cartridge is in fact formed by flat ring with a central hole – the dust should come out of the filter via this opening – that serves at the base for the folded panels of the filter.
-When the filter is cleaned some of the dust exits via the central hole, however due to gravity, a large part of the dust falls directly onto the base support.
-The dust therefore tends to accumulate, forming towers of debris along the fold lines of the filter, particularly when humidity is present.
-This has the knock-on effect of reducing the filtering surface area available and therefore the filtering capacity of the sweeper.
+The base of the cartridge is formed around a central hole – which the dust should come out from – and consists of a flat ring, which acts as a support for the folded panels which make up the filter surface.
+When the filter is cleaned some of the dust exits via the central hole, however due to gravity, a large part of the dust falls directly onto the surface of the support at the base of the filter .
+The dust therefore tends to accumulate, forming towers of debris along the fold lines of the filter, particularly when humidity is present and consequently the filter’s available surface area is reduced.

 Eureka sweepers are fitted as standard with Multipocket® filters, they are made of polyester material, and have a filtering capacity of 99.5% (class L) or 99.9% (class M).

-The surface of the filter is smooth, therefore removing possible points of anchorage for dust.
+The surface of the filter is smooth, therefore removing possible points of anchorage for dust, which falls with the slightest vibration.
 This eliminates the risk of clogging and guarantees constant filtering capacity during use.

 The pockets that make up the multi pocket structure, move during normal operation and discharge heavier dust particles, therefore autocleaning the filter as the sweeper works.
 A shaker (automatic or manual) provides a system to clean the filter after operation, releasing dust from the filter via a mechanical action.